SIX SONGS (LIEDER), OP. 85

 The

-song.
-The two-bar introduction establishes the range and harmonic
+introduction establishes the range and harmonic motion of the

-motion of the four-bar verses.
-The right hand plays a pleasant
+four-bar verses.
+The right hand plays a pleasant oscillation

 arpeggios against it, resting on the last beat.

-The first two lines are very similar, only
+1. The first two lines are very similar, opening with a

-cadence.
-The piano accompaniment is rather simple, with many
+piano accompaniment is rather simple, with many after-beats in the

 before.